bacterial-genomics/wf-paired-end-illumina-assembly/docs/output.md

 >
 > `[assembler]` is the name of the assembler used to assemble contigs.
 [Default: SPAdes].

+> [!TIP]
+> All tab-separated value (TSV) files can be converted to Excel spreadsheets (XLSX) by using the parameter `--create_excel_outputs` when running the pipeline.
+>
+> When using this parameter, a summary workbook is created to allow for all summary files to be added to separate worksheets within the workbook.

 ## Input quality control

 Input files must meet a minimum file size to be processed within this pipeline.
 If this check passes, the input files go through host removal, down sampling, PhiX read removal, and adapter trimming.